Operations Leadership in Food Manufacturing

 "Has failed one course for the third time"

-Students participating in academic offences are subject to Conestoga's Academic Integrity and Academic Offences policies and procedures.
+Students participating in academic offences are subject to Conestoga's Academic Offences Policy and Procedure listed here on the website.

 Note # 1Courses dropped after the refund deadline "W", and missed courses "DNA", will be considered as a Failure for purposes of discontinuance.
 Refer to the student guide for the refund deadline.